 ⌱Design is ALWAYS political, never innocent.

-⌱Design should understand its ontological dimension.
+⌱Design should understand its ontological dimensions.

 ⌱Design as a conventional practice sustains unsustainability.